 There are different ways to utilize the Helix pillow.
-It’s all about picking how many – if any – support inserts you’d like inside the Outer Comfort Shell of the pillow.
+It’s all about picking how many – if any – support inserts one would like inside the Outer Comfort Shell of the pillow.

 The Helix pillow – and its cooler counterpart the Helix Cool – really set themselves up to work for just about any sleep type or body type because of the two pillow inserts that you can remove.
 It makes it simple to determine the loft and overall firmness/feel of the pillow based on your personal preferences.

-Helix also has a handy guide on their website that helps you decide which Outer Shell/Support Insert combo might be the best for you.
-I primarily sleep on my side these days, but since I don’t have broader shoulders and sometimes end up on my back or stomach, I opted for the Outer Shell + one support insert option.
+Helix also has a handy guide on their website that helps the sleeper to decide which Outer Shell/Support Insert combo might be the best for his or her sleep position.
+Katie, who fully reviewed and personally tested both pillows, primarily sleeps on her side these days, but since she doesn’t have broader shoulders and sometimes ends up on her back or stomach, she opted for the Outer Shell + one support insert option.

 Just the Outer Comfort Shell, no inserts